Elizabeth Addo

-Elizabeth Addo (born 1 September 1993) is a Ghanaian footballer who plays as a forward for Djurgårdens IF of the Swedish Damallsvenskan.
+Elizabeth Addo (born 1 September 1993) is a Ghanaian football forward who plays for Saudi club Al-Riyadh.
 She is also the captain of the Ghana women's national football team.

 Club career

 Addo began her career in Ghana, playing for Tesano Ladies F.C. in 2003 and later signed for Athleta Ladies F.C locally known as "Ashaiman Ladies" based in Ashaiman in the year 2007–2012.
 She spent couple of seasons there and later joined Nigerian giant side Rivers Angels F.C. from 2012 to 2014.
-Her performance helped the team win the 2012/2013 Nigerian Women Football League and 2013/2014 Nigerian Women Football League under Rivers Angels F.C.
-Manager Edwin Okon.
-The Port Harcourt women, doubled the lead in the 56th minute after a beautiful inter-play in Amazon's 18-yard box was scored by Addo.
+Her performance helped the team win the 2012–13 Nigerian Women Football League and 2013–14 Nigerian Women Football League under Rivers Angels F.C. manager Edwin Okon.
+The Port Harcourt women, doubled the lead in the 56th minute after a beautiful interplay in Amazon's 18-yard box was scored by Addo.

 Addo returned to Ghana in 2014 and later joined ŽFK Spartak Subotica in Serbia the same year.

-Ferencvárosi TC, 2015
+Ferencvárosi TC, 2015–16

 In 2015, Addo moved back to Europe and joined Hungarian giant Ferencvárosi TC in Budapest Hungary.
-She was an integral part of the first team under manager Balázs Dörnyei and won the 2015/2016 Hungarian Női NB I league title and Hungarian Women's Cup in 2016.
+She was an integral part of the first team under manager Balázs Dörnyei and won the 2015–16 Hungarian Női NB I league title and Hungarian Women's Cup in 2016.

 Addo was considered one of the team's top three players.
 She played 27 league matches and scored 17 goals helping her team winning the Hungarian Női NB I League title.
-She scored the equalizing goal in the 89th minute against rival MTK which turned the score line Ferencvárosi TC 1 – 1 MTK.
+She scored the equalizing goal in the 89th minute against rival MTK which turned the score line Ferencvárosi TC 1–1 MTK.
 Her equalizing goal helped her club qualify for the Hungarian FA Cup finals on penalties.
 She played the full 90 minutes for her side to defeat Honved 5–0 in the finals.

 Addo played for Club Ferencváros in the 2015–16 UEFA Women's Champions League and placed second during the group stage.
-In 2016, Addo was one of three players shortlisted for the 2015/2016 Női NB I Women Footballer of the Year award.
+In 2016, Addo was one of three players shortlisted for the 2015–16 Női NB I Women Footballer of the Year award.